psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 * Optics;
 * Many other small but very useful utilities.

+An important thing to mention is that the toolkit is not a `cats`/`cats-effect`/`Monix`/`ZIO`/`YOURIO` killer.
+I can't say something like "I'm using tofu stack".
+There is no "tofu stack".
+The idea of the toolkit is to improve your Tagless Final code for whatever effect runtime system you have.

 # Raki na mide ???
 The first thing we will see today is how to clean up application business logic from cross-cutting concerns surrounding the core of the logic.
 For this we will use a class called `Mid`.